FelixSchladt/OxideWM/planning/performance_specifications.md

 ### 10.1.
 Software

 The product is supposed to be used on Unix based operating systems with an X11 instance running.
-Furthermore there is no other running window
+Furthermore there is no other running window manager accepted.
-- no other running window manager

 ### 10.2.
 Hardware

-- monitor
-- keyboard working with your operating system
+Required hardware is at least one monitor as well as a keyboard working with the operating system.

-- there are no hardware limitations
+There are no hardware limitations.

-### 10.3 Organisational framework
+### 10.3 Organizational framework

-- since our code is licensed with GPL v3 there are no conflicts with GPL licensed libraries
+Since the code is licensed with GPL v3 there are no conflicts with GPL licensed libraries.

-### 10.4 Product Interface
+### 10.4 Product interface

-- behavior can be changed using config files
+The behavior of the windowmanager can be customized by changing the config files.
-- programm actions will be stored in log files
+Program actions will be stored in log files.

 ## 11. Special requirements